antoine-hochart/photo_album_faces/README.md

 The optimal number of neighbors to use in the graph and the minimum affinity level are very sensible to the dataset.
-Tuning these parameters in an unsupervised fashion remains a challenge.
+Tuning these parameters automatically remains a challenge.

 ## A personal example